JuliaPlots/Plots.jl/RecipesBase/README.md

 # This call will implicitly call `RecipesBase.apply_recipe` as part of the Plots
 # processing pipeline (see the Pipeline section of the Plots documentation).
-# It will plot 5 line plots, all with black circles for markers.
+#   It will plot 5 line plots (a 5-column matrix is returned from the recipe).
-# The markershape argument must be supported, and the zrotation argument's warning
-# will be suppressed.
-The user can override all arguments except markercolor.
+#   All will have black circles:
+#       - user override for markershape: :c == :circle
+#       - customcolor overridden to :black, and markercolor is forced to be customcolor
+#   If markershape is an unsupported keyword, the call will error.
+#   By default, a warning will be shown for an unsupported keyword.
+This will be suppressed for zrotation (:quiet flag).
 plot(T(), 5; customcolor = :black, shape=:c)
 ```